Feathered Friends Down Booties

 Limitations and Concerns

 After a little experience, stepping around mountain terrain in the Feathered Friends down booties becomes second nature.
 Still, they are definitely not intended for hiking or traveling outside of camp.
 The soles offer excellent insulation against cold but almost no support, and the down sock shell slides against the outer shell, making footing a little slippery at first.
-The Pertex outer shells are probably not designed for repeated bashing on sharp branches or rocks.
+The Pertex outer shells are obviously not designed for repeated bashing on sharp branches or rocks.

 My only concern with this product is the longevity of the down under your foot, which is compressed with your full body weight every time you take a step.
 To some extent, this suggests a little contradiction at the heart of this product’s design philosophy: just because you can walk around outside in these down booties, should you?
 I e-mailed Feathered Friends to ask about the longevity of the down underfoot.
 They wrote back quickly that “…they will be totally fine!
 I think if you take care of them they can last for years :).”
 For now, I’ll take them at their word.